 MGMT 401 Senior Seminar – capstone

-Note: 4 of 6 core MGMT courses and all 300-400 MGMT core courses must be taken at Wheaton College.
+Note: All core MGMT courses must be taken at Wheaton College.
 (Transfer students will be individually evaluated)

 As a Business and Management major, you will be required to participate in at least one internship experience as part of the requirements for the major.
 The required internship will connect to your concentrations and expand your understanding of business and management.
 The internship that counts towards this requirement must be approved by the program coordinator in advance.
 Prerequisites before you participate in the required internship: